JimSionLIm/Jim-allianceGlenGroup/README.md

-<h1>My Steps to enabling Telegram Auto Messaging on Commit events HOHO</h1>
+<h1>My Steps to enabling Telegram Auto Messaging on Commit events</h1>

 1. It's surprising that i did not have to do anything at all from GitHub "Actions".
 2. The setup was done everything from the IFTTT and Telegram API. (mostly IFTTT)